-When the city falls asleep some restaurants are just waking up to serve decadent dishes to those looking for a little something indulgent after midnight.
-Kelsey homage to late night dining is reinventing a favorite comfort food, a mac and cheese like you've never seen before!
+When the city falls asleep, some restaurants are just waking up to serve decadent dishes to those looking for a little something indulgent after midnight.
+Kelsey's homage to late-night dining is reinventing a favorite comfort food, a mac and cheese like you've never seen before!
 First up is a Baked Tomato Stuffed with a Creamy Bacon Mac and Cheese.
-Then it's a Parmesan-Crusted Grilled Cheese stuffed with what else ... mac and cheese.
+Then it's a Parmesan-Crusted Grilled Cheese stuffed with -- what else -- mac and cheese.
 And nothing says decadence like crispy Shoestring Fries With Truffle Aioli.
 Get ready for the most surprising after hours eats!

 Kelsey remembers her trip to San Francisco, its Spanish cuisine and the latest twist on a classic Spanish dish -- paella, made with noodles instead of rice.
 The new tread inspires Kelsey's version of Fideos with shrimp and chorizo with a smoky paprika aioli.
 And you can't talk about San Francisco without making a classic buttery and fluffy Pilaf.
 She finishes her San Fran feast with a Green Goddess Crab Tapas.
 It's Spanish flair west coast style!